-In this modulation technique are multiple numbers of output pulse per half cycle and pulses are of different width.
-The width of each pulse is varying in proportion to the amplitude of a sine wave evaluated at the centre of the same pulse.

-The gating signals are generated by comparing a sinusoidal reference with a high frequency triangular signal.
+In this SPWM technique are multiple numbers of output pulse per half cycle and pulses are of different width.
+The width of each pulse is varying within proportion to the amplitude of a sine wave.
+The output signals are generated by comparing a sinusoidal reference with a high frequency triangular signal.
 The rms ac output voltage.